 This post is just a collection of comments from a quick first glance.
 There is much in a publication such as this that is good and is of value, helping connect to the world-wide church, and back through the traditions of the centuries, while grounding us in this place in the South Pacific, at this time.
 Those tend to mostly be when the lectionary booklet expresses what we have agreed together – including celebrations of days that are international and ecumenical, as well as of persons who have expressed God’s love and life on these shores.

 In a document like a lectionary, the devil, of course, is in the detail.
 That detail will, for some, appear as nitpicking (gnatpicking?).
-Pleasingly, some errors noted on this site last year have been corrected this year.
+Pleasingly, some errors noted on this site in previous years have been corrected.

-Page 5 now includes a link to the online version of A New Zealand Prayer Book He Karakia Mihinare o Aotearoa.
-A trick for new players there: if you are looking for the diglot material (English – Te Reo Maori) starting at page 476, that has been separated into two sections:
+Page 5 includes a link to the online version of A New Zealand Prayer Book He Karakia Mihinare o Aotearoa.
+NB. if you are looking for the diglot material (English – Te Reo Maori) starting at page 476, that has been separated into two sections:

 Te Whakawhetai me te Whakamoemiti